AnyLoc/AnyLoc/README.md

     - Driver Version (NVIDIA-SMI): 570.47.03
     - CUDA (SMI): 11.6

-We can use only one GPU; however, some experiments (with large datasets) might need all of the CPU RAM (for efficient/fast nearest neighbor search).
+We use only one GPU; however, some experiments (with large datasets) might need all of the CPU RAM (for efficient/fast nearest neighbor search).
 Ideally, a 16 GB GPU should also work.

 Do the following

 1. Clone the repository and setup the NVIDIA NGC container (run everything inside it)
-2. Setup the datasets (download, format, and unzip them)
+2. Setup the datasets (download, format, and extract them)
 3. Run the script you want to test from [scripts](./scripts/) folder

 Start by cloning/setting up the repository